-- The Designated Safeguarding Lead (DSL) (Helen Smith, Headteacher) has lead responsibility for online safety. - Whilst activities of the designated safeguarding lead may be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.

-• Wivelsfield Primary School recognises that all members of the community have important roles and responsibilities to play with regards to online safety.
+- The Designated Safeguarding Lead (DSL) Helen Smith has lead responsibility for online safety. - Whilst activities of the designated safeguarding lead may be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL. - We recognise that all members of the community have important roles and responsibilities to play with regards to online safety.

-4.1 The leadership and management team will:
+4.1 The leadership and management team and governors will:

-- Ensure that online safety is viewed as a safeguarding issue and that practice is in line with national and local recommendations and requirements. - Ensure there are appropriate and up-to-date policies regarding online safety; including a staff code of conduct/behaviour policy and acceptable use policy, which covers acceptable use of technology - Ensure that suitable and appropriate filtering and monitoring systems are in place and work with technical staff to monitor the safety and security of our systems and networks; as schools increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material (including when they are online at home). - Ensure that online safety is embedded within a progressive preventative curriculum, which enables all learners to develop an age-appropriate understanding of online safety. - Recognise that a one size fits all approach may not be appropriate for all children and a more personalised or contextualised approach to online safety is used for more vulnerable children and children with SEND - Ensure that ALL members of staff receive regular, updated, and appropriate online safety training which is integrated, aligned and considered as part of the whole school or college safeguarding approach. - Support the DSL and any deputies by ensuring they have appropriate time and resources to fulfil their online safety responsibilities. - Ensure there are robust reporting channels for the community to access regarding online safety concerns, including internal, local and national support. - Audit and evaluate online safety practice, ideally annually, to identify strengths and areas for improvement. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology.
+- Ensure that online safety is viewed as a safeguarding issue and that practice is in line with national and local recommendations and requirements. - Ensure that online safety is a running interrelated theme whilst devising appropriate and upto-date policies regarding online safety; including a staff code of conduct policy and acceptable use policy, which covers acceptable use of technology.
+(Amend as appropriate) - Ensure that they are doing all that they reasonably can to limit children's exposures to risks from the school's IT system and therefore have suitable and appropriate filtering and monitoring systems are in place.
+They will have an awareness and understanding of the provisions in place and will work with technical staff to monitor the safety and security of our systems and networks. - Ensure that they regularly review the effectiveness of filters and monitoring systems; as schools increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material (including when they are online at home). - Ensure that online safety is embedded within a progressive preventative curriculum, which enables all learners to develop an age-appropriate understanding of online safety. - Recognise that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities. - Ensure that ALL members of staff receive regular, updated, and appropriate online safety training which is integrated, aligned and considered as part of the whole school or college safeguarding approach and know how to escalate concerns when identified. - Support the DSL and any deputies by ensuring they have appropriate time and resources to fulfil their online safety responsibilities. - Ensure there are robust reporting channels for the community to access regarding online safety concerns, including internal, local and national support. - Audit and evaluate online safety practice, ideally annually, to identify strengths and areas for improvement. - Ensure that appropriate risk assessments are undertaken regarding the safe use of technology that considers and reflects the risks our children face. - Communicate with parents regarding the importance of children being safe online, the systems being used in school and information regarding what their children are being asked to do online by the school.